Cadaver: Chemicals and their roles in embalming

 Formaldehyde is very widely used in the process of embalming.
 It is a fixative, and kills bacteria, fungus, and insects.
 It prevents decay by keeping decomposing microorganisms from surviving on and in the cadaver.
 It also cures the tissues it is used in so that they cannot serve as nutrients for these organisms.
 While formaldehyde is a good antiseptic, it has certain disadvantages as well.
 When used in embalming, it causes blood to clot and tissues to harden, it turns the skin gray, and its fumes are both malodorous and toxic if inhaled.
 However, its abilities to prevent decay and tan tissue without ruining its structural integrity have led to its continued widespread use to this day.

 Phenol is a disinfectant that functions as an antibacterial and antifungal agent.
 It prevents the growth of mold in its liquefied form.
 Its disinfectant qualities rely on its ability to denature proteins and dismantle cell walls, but this unfortunately has the added side effect of drying tissues and occasionally results in a degree of discoloration.

 Methanol is an additive with disinfectant properties.
-It helps regulate the osmotic balance of the embalming fluid, and it is a decent antirefrigerant.
+It helps regulate the osmotic balance of the embalming fluid, and it is a decent anti-refrigerant.
 It has been noted to be acutely toxic to humans.

 Glycerin is a wetting agent that preserves liquid in the tissues of the cadaver.
 While it is not itself a true disinfectant, mixing it with formaldehyde greatly increases the effectiveness of formaldehyde's disinfectant properties.